Business

 Note: Regional freight costs, custom sizing, and structural modifications can add $200–$800 to any installation.
 For a full breakdown of cost variables, see our guide on Garage Door Costs in Australia: 2025 Price Guide for Residential & Commercial.

-Budgeting for the Motor
+Budgeting for the motor

 • EOFY promotions: Australian garage door retailers frequently run June sales aligned with the end of financial year.
 Planning your purchase for May–June can yield 10–20% savings on door-and-motor packages.